JasbirSingh1535/Cloudlabs-Docs/create_static_website_amazons3.md

 # Exercise 2: Configure the Amazon S3 bucket to host static website and allow public access

-In this exercise, you will modify the S3 bucket properties to allow hosting the static website.By default, Amazon S3 buckets are configured to block public access.So we will allow public access for our s3 bucket.
+In this exercise, you will modify the S3 bucket properties to allow hosting the static website.By default, Amazon S3 buckets are configured to block public access.So we will allow public access for your s3 bucket.

 Lets start with exercise